erankova/Phase_3_Project/README.md

 **Before finetuning** our selected feature model did around the same as our Logistic L1 model before finetuning.
 It is worth noting that this is a simpler model as it has reduced features.

-**Finetuning `C` with Cross Validation:** Just like our Logreg L1 model, the Logreg Select model does best with smaller `C` values, so we will want to use the smallest value with our optimized model.
+**Finetuning `C` with Cross Validation:** Just like our Logreg L1 model and using the same test `C` values, the Logreg Select model does best with smaller `C` values, so we will want to use the smallest value with our optimized model.

 Our Logistic Select model did pretty well!
 It performed slightly better at recall than our first Logtistic L1 model.